jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft.md

 on XX/XX/2020
 ## Preface

-This is a mini project to understand the basic concepts of Natural Language Processing and Web Scrapping using API.
+This is a mini project to understand the basic concepts of Natural Language Processing and Web Scrapping.
 Even though the findings are not groundbreaking, it was an interesting method to explore what makes a Gaming YouTube Channel successful.

 ## Introduction